tornaia/java-minimum-desktop-app/README.md

 2. jar cfe fooclient.jar FooClient FooClient.class
 3. javapackager -deploy -native installer -outdir . -srcdir . -srcfiles fooclient.jar -appclass FooClient -verbose

-The javapackager will create the installer exe for a self-contained application.
+The javapackager will create the installer exe for this self-contained application.
 It consists of a single, installable bundle that contains the application and a copy of the JRE needed to run the application.
 When the application is installed, it behaves the in the same way as any native application.

 ##### More to read